-The last couple of weeks have been hard for me.
-I recently wrote about how ketamine can make me feel like I’ve been launched out of a metaphorical cannon.
+The last couple of weeks have been hard for me when it comes to depression.
+I recently wrote about how IV ketamine can make me feel like I’ve been launched out of a metaphorical cannon.
 The last time, it was like a little pbthpbpthh – an underwhelming puff that was more like being propelled by air coming out of an untied balloon than like being launched out of a cannon.
-I don’t remember much at all of the previous infusion, so I didn’t push myself to write about it.
+I don’t remember much at all of the previous ketamine infusion, so I didn’t push myself to write about it.
 I thought it would likely be boring, anyway.

 My experience with scopolamine is not entirely strange, I don’t think.
 Apparently, it can add to the dissociation that ketamine produces, which explains my sense that my body was not really a part of me.
 My description of that infusion is a little unsettling in hindsight, but in the moment, I don’t remember being afraid or anxious at all.
 Actually, the whole infusion was very relaxing, minus the slight annoyance of having to breathe.
 You know, those fragile humans, needing oxygen.
 Geez.

 Acceptance and Flow in Depression Treatment with Ketamine

 The most notable aspect of this infusion in my memory is that at some point, my music stopped.
 I’ve never had an infusion in which there was no music, so when I noticed its absence, I was mildly worried about what it would be like without it.
 Not worried enough to move or to say something, of course.
 That would be too much work.
 So I just waited, accepting that it wasn’t what I had planned for, but that was okay.